microsoft/PSRule/docs/scenarios/rule-docs/rule-docs.md

 Any text following the heading is interpreted by PSRule and included in output.
 The synopsis is displayed when using `Get-PSRule` and `Get-PSRuleHelp` cmdlets.

-The synopsis is intended to be a brief description of the rule, a single line.
+The _synopsis_ is intended to be a brief description of the rule, over a single line.
 A good synopsis should convey the purpose of the rule.
-For a more verbose description can be included in the description section.
+A more verbose description can be included in the _description_ section.

 For example: